TechXplainator/stable-diffusion/create-great-prompts.md

 You might wonder: Why have a positive prompt and a negative prompt?
 Why not include things to avoid in the positive prompt?

 The reason for separating positive and negative prompts is to provide clearer instructions to the model.
 Mixing them can confuse the model, making it more challenging to generate the desired image.
 By using positive prompts to specify what you want and negative prompts to specify what you don't want, you offer the AI model distinct instructions, leading to improved results.

+## 4. Prompt Editing

+Prompt editing gives you more control.
+You can make Stable Diffusion generate specific subjects later in the sampling cycle, switch subjects, or even remove parts of the prompt while generating.
+Check [this page](/prompt-writing/prompt-editing.md) for more details.

 ## 5. Other Factors Affecting your Prompt